dedunu/tech/_posts/2012-10-12-sql-server-is-not-releasing-memory.md

 ---
 layout: post
-title: SQL Server is not releasing memory?
+title: "SQL Server is not releasing memory?"
 ---

 I got a few questions to answer quickly in last week just like a test.
 Then I suddenly answered then after that I tried to find correct answers to them.
 I found answers for most of them.
 And one of them was there as it was.